AnxinYang/axync/packages/extract-json/README.md

 # @axync/extract-json
 ![Test](https://github.com/AnxinYang/axync/actions/workflows/test.yml/badge.svg)

 ## Overview

 `@axync/extract-json` is a utility for extracting JSON objects and arrays from a raw string.
-This package is particularly useful when dealing with string, such like LLM responses, where you need to extract valid JSON objects or arrays from a larger text.
+This package is particularly useful when dealing with strings, such as LLM responses, where you need to extract valid JSON objects or arrays from a larger text.

-> This package only extracts Objects and Arrays from string.
+> This package only extracts Objects and Arrays from strings.

 ## Installation